 The negative side of wood is that it’s less resilient to the elements.
 Water can lead to rot over time and sunlight or heat can eventually create unsightly cracks and damage.
 Additionally, the best quality wood is on the more expensive end of window frame materials.

-One of the synthetic frame options that's replacing wood is fiberglass.
-This increasingly popular material is a durable option that is resilient to weather and household use.
+One of the synthetic frame options that’s replacing wood is fiberglass.
+Made from strands of glass fiber woven through heated resin, this increasingly popular material is a durable option that is resilient to weather and household use.
+In fact, fiberglass frames can withstand the most severe weather conditions without warping, cracking, bending, rotting, or rusting.
 This material also looks great on both the inside and outside of your house.
 It comes in a number of colors and styles that can fit your home.

 “Fiberglass is a strong, durable and popular option.”

-Fiberglass also requires very little maintenance and helps insulate your home well.
-It's one of the strongest materials for your window frame.
+Fiberglass also requires very little maintenance and doesn’t need to be sanded, painted, or sealed, and because it’s a thermally efficient material, it helps insulate your home well.
+It’s one of the strongest materials for your window frame.
 The only downside of this new material is that it is generally fairly expensive.

 Aluminum window frames are not the best choice for the Northeast.
 Although this material is inexpensive, strong, durable and able to be painted whatever color you need, it doesn’t insulate well.
 Although popular in warmer climates, the metal conducts heat out the frame.
 This can hurt your heating bill and nullify any energy-efficient glass you’re installing.